ssurampally/Proj_1_epmdata_basic/README.md

 -- it is a very small subset of epm model from HANA SHINE content.

 -- Just adjused the naming convention

+-- It has the artificats for SQL DDL also, which are created as design time objects, then loaded with simple inserts.